Dynamic cloud compute scaling

 Image building

-debusine workers on cloud providers need a base image.
-While this could be a generic image plus some dynamic provisioning code, it’s faster and more flexible to have pre-built images that already contain the worker code and only need to be given a token and a debusine server API URL.
+Debusine workers on cloud providers need a base image.
+While this could be a generic image plus some dynamic provisioning code, it’s faster and more flexible to have pre-built images that already contain the worker code and only need to be given a token and a Debusine server API URL.

-The process of building and publishing these images should eventually be a debusine task, but to start with it can be an ad-hoc script.
-However, the code should still be in the debusine repository so that we can develop it along with the rest of the code.
+The process of building and publishing these images should eventually be a Debusine task, but to start with it can be an ad-hoc script.
+However, the code should still be in the Debusine repository so that we can develop it along with the rest of the code.

 Image builds will need at least the following options (which might be command-line options rather than this JSON-style design):